Finishing a business degree has many advantages. One of which is having many career opportunities waiting for you.

 A business degree is what you need to pursue if you’re interested in finance, management, marketing, and administration.
 It's also perfect if you're looking to enter the world of entrepreneurship.
 Since you learn the ins and outs of company operations, you'll equip yourself with the skills needed for any business-related career.
 And if you want to try a different professional route, a business degree is versatile enough to land you a job in other industries, including the ones on this list.

-However, many fresh graduates still don't know what to do with the business degree they’ve earned.
+However, many fresh graduates still don't know what to do with their business degree.
 Should you be one of them, here's a list of possible career paths you can take into consideration:

 1. Finance

 You’ll be the one to manage business transactions and records.
-It's also your responsibility to ensure that your company is not committing any acts of fraud or negligence.
-Most importantly, you have to be knowledgeable about the legal aspect of finances so you know what to do in case the company lands in hot water.
+It's also your responsibility to ensure that your company is not committing fraud or negligence.
+Most importantly, you have to be knowledgeable about the legal aspect of finances to know what to do if the company lands in hot water.

 2. Accountancy

 Accountants are essential employees of a company.
-They're responsible for managing business finances to allow for the growth and development of an enterprise.
+They manage business finances to allow for the growth and development of an enterprise.
 Their main tasks include maximizing profits and minimizing costs.
-Moreover, they make sure the company follows the financial regulations set by the government.If you plan to pursue accounting as a career, you should have the proper knowledge and skills to make reasonable decisions when it comes to managing resources.
-You also have to be prepared to make audits and carry out consultations regarding tax planning.
+Moreover, they ensure the company follows the financial regulations set by the government.If you plan to pursue accounting as a career, you should have the proper knowledge and skills to make reasonable decisions when it comes to managing resources.
+You also have to be prepared to conduct audits and consult about tax planning.

 Being an accountant may entail representing the business to investors.
 You'll be the one who reassures stakeholders about their investments.
 Generally, accountants move up to leadership positions within the finance department of a company.